dustinkredmond/FXTrayIcon/README.md

 # FXTrayIcon
-TrayIcon wrapper class for working with system tray icons using AWT
+TrayIcon wrapper library for working with system tray icons in JavaFX